jcurtis182/AruarianReflections/README.md

 Heavily inspired by [Wired Sound for Wired People](https://fauux.neocities.org/), and [Terminal 00](https://angusnicneven.com/).

-*Note: Most, if not all sites will require Autoplay to be allowed on the browser used.*
+*Note: Most, if not all sites will require Autoplay to be allowed in the page settings of the browser used.*

 ## Current works:
 * [Let's All Love Miku](https://jcurtis182.github.io/AruarianReflections/Miku/index.html)